PromisedWorlds/PWLMP_ClientConfig/README.md

 # PWLMP_ClientConfig
 This repository contains some client configuration for the Promised Worlds Luna Multiplayer server.
 This ensures that users have a consistent experience and helps alleviate multiplayer issues.

+To join our Luna Multiplayer server please come to our Discord: https://discord.com/invite/cuY2Hx2emM

 ## Patches
 This mod disables Parallax collision, since different collision settings can cause conflicts between users on a multiplayer server.